 No. You will receive all of your lessons directly via email from me.
 I send every single email personally.
 Nothing is automated and nothing is downloaded from the internet.
 There are no video tutorials, no pre-recorded messages and absolutely no pre-written email responses.
 Think of this as an old fashioned correspondence course that’s being delivered by email.
+Throughout the course, you can email me for regular private tuition, or work entirely independently.
+Our interactions will be one to one, and private, not on a social media platform.
 This was always my plan for this course, and although there are many incredible digital courses out there, this particular one is designed to be worked on offline.

 What’s the course fee?

 Well, that’s up to you.
-I’m offering this course on a “pay-what-you-can” basis, with a minimum of £50 and a maximum of £120.
+I’m offering this course on a “pay-what-you-can” basis, with a minimum of £30 and a maximum of £120.
+I know that many are struggling with financial stresses and I hope that the range of fee options makes the course more accessible.
 There is no need to justify or explain how much you’d like to pay.
 Regardless of what you can afford to pay, you’ll receive the same lessons and support as anyone else.

 How many places are there?

-I’m going to limit the places on the course to the number of students I can comfortably connect with over the duration of the course.
-I want to be able to offer one to one email support for those who would like or need it.
-I don’t want this to be a course where students are flying solo and the teacher has no real connection with anyone.
+I’m going to limit the places on the course to the number of students I can comfortably connect with over the duration of the course so I can offer one to one email support for those who would like or need it.
+This is not a course where students are flying solo and the teacher has no real connection with anyone.